JumiElazul/cpp-lox/README.md

 cmake --preset linux-debug
 ```

-This will configure CMake and gather dependencies for Geo.
+This will configure CMake and gather dependencies for cpp-lox.
 Then, to build:
 ```
 cmake --build out/build/<target>